35percent/11tystarter/src/posts/aylesbury-phase-2b-approved-by-planning-committee-for-the-second-time.md

 #### Ward councillors decline to support NHG application

 Cllr Ketzia Harper, representing the local ward councillors, was fiercely critical of NHG and the slow progress of the regeneration under their stewardship.
 She related to the committee details of the Aylesbury's deteriorating physical condition. and the poor living conditions that this was creating for the residents still on the estate.
-She forcefully rebuttted NHG's claim that it had delivered 1,000 new homes to date, pointing out that the stalled First Development Site had to be facilitated[ by the Council buying over half the stock](https://www.35percent.org/posts/2020-07-09-aylesbury-estate-fds-variation/).
+She forcefully rebuttted NHG's claim that it had delivered 1,000 new homes to date, pointing out that the stalled First Development Site had to be facilitated[ by the Council buying over half the stock](https://www.35percent.org/posts/2020-07-09-aylesbury-estate-fds-variation/), and reiterated concerns about the height of the development and the replacement of the social rented housing.

 Cllr Harper also spoke of worries about the knock-on effect of continuing with the 'standalone' application for Phase 2B, outside of the Outline Planning Permission; she noted that this had already occassioned a successful legal challange and was concerned that this may happen again.
 Cllr Harper said that the new Bagshot St park was a positive.
 When asked by the committee whether she was for or against the application, she said she could not answer, that she was giving evidence for the committee to decide.
 She also wished for the relationship between Southwark and NHG to be resolved.

+#### Legal advice reassures committee

 \[x] There are 373 existing homes; the committee report gives two different figures for the number of existing social rent units 327 (para 35) and 316 (para 101).
 The 316 figure has been used to calculate the loss of social rent, but whichever figure is used remainding homes will be leasehold.